-The Central Government has clarified that there is no proposal to reduce the age limit for UPSC Civil Service Examination.
+The Central Government has clarified that it is not considering the NITI Aayog’s proposal to reduce the age limit for UPSC Civil Service Examination.
 The new update from the government (on December 25, 2018) is a great relief for all IAS/IPS/IFS aspirants.

 The need for government clarification on the age limit for UPSC CSE

 Currently, the upper age limit remains 32 years for candidates belonging to general category.
 For candidates belonging to Scheduled Castes and Scheduled Tribes category, the upper age limit to appear for the exam remains 37 years.

 However, NITI Aayog in its new report ‘Strategy for New India @ 75’ recommended to bring down the upper age limit for the civil services to 27 years for the general category in a phased manner by 2022-23.